raendev/raenville/README.md

    Then, to set up the next step:

-   - developer part: Has learner create new subaccount & deploy DAO contract to it and update `.env` with new contract address (might require restarting `yarn start` process)
+   - Has learner create new subaccount & deploy DAO contract to it and update `.env` with new contract address (might require restarting `yarn start` process)

 8. **DAOs**: All registered voters see a new feature: "Make a proposal" – [DAO](https://whiteboardcrypto.com/what-is-a-dao/) functionality for the city

-   User section:
+   #### User part

    - Any voter can make proposals, but exact voting mechanics (who is allowed to vote on proposals, how much their votes count, when voting happens) can be decided by the city and can be modified via further proposals over time.
    - Anyone making proposals can optionally attach RAEN, which will be released to the city treasury only if the proposal is ratified.
-This allows proposers to "put their money where their mouth is", putting real money on the line to show that they are serious about getting this proposal passed.
+This allows proposers to "put their money where their mouth is", putting real money on the line to show that they are serious about getting this proposal passed, as well as allow them to help fund their proposed project.

-   Developer section:
+   #### Developer part

    - The "optional RAEN attachment" feature shows off two NEAR-specific features:
      -  Function Call keys don't need to sign every transaction (user can make proposal with familiar web2 experience), but attaching a deposit requires signing via NEAR Wallet.
      - `transfer_call` functionality of FTs: if attaching RAEN, the initial contract call goes to the FT contract's `transfer_call` function, which then makes a cross-contract call to the DAO contract.
-   - Mention ability for contract owner to mint self unlimited RAEN or change votes due to existence of [Full Access](https://docs.near.org/docs/concepts/account#access-keys) keys (another NEAR-specific feature), and how a real-world contract would want to remove all Full Access keys and pay for a rigorous security audit if maintainers want to avoid really bad press.
+   - Mention ability for contract owner to mint self unlimited RAEN or change votes due to existence of [Full Access](https://docs.near.org/docs/concepts/account#access-keys) keys (another NEAR-specific feature), and how a real-world contract would want to remove all Full Access keys and pay for a rigorous security audit if maintainers want to avoid hacks & bad press.
    - Mention that even with all Full Access removed, the contract could still be [updated via a DAO vote](https://sdk-g4yv.onrender.com/upgrading/via-dao-vote).

 9. Going further: Introduction to project's [near-sandbox](https://www.npmjs.com/package/near-sandbox) tests, showing that all current functionality has passing tests, but there are failing tests for not-yet-developed features.
-Self-guided exercise from here: implement these features, make the tests pass!
+Self-guided exercise from here: implement new features, make the tests pass!
 Some feature ideas:

    - Rather than just "the Mayor and everyone else", contract also has other roles: city council, block captain, building coordinator
    - These different roles get different voting power on proposals, which is _not_ represented with FTs or NFTs because they're not meant to be sellable assets